Tan0109/Tan0109/README.md

-- 🖐️ Hi, I’m @Tan0109
+- 🖐️ Hi, I’m Tanvee
 - 👀 I’m interested in Web Development, Data Science and Competitive Coding
 - 🌱 I’m currently pursuing B.Tech Computer Science Engineering from Medi-Caps University.
 - 💞️ I’m looking to collaborate on any open-source project, and learn backend frameworks.
-- 📫 How to reach me at tanveeg1@gmail.com
+- 📫 You can reach me at tanveeg1@gmail.com
-- 🌈 I believe it is the Dedication that guides our ways!
+- 🌈 I believe it is the Dedication that guides our way!

 Heartily welcoming new opportunities!
 <!---